Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors: Complete proofs of the new results

-Lemma \ref{lemma_sthDerivsOfLambertSeries} stated immediately below provides another Lambert series transformation identity which we will need to complete the proof of the proposition in the next subsection.
+Lemma~\ref{lemma_sthDerivsOfLambertSeries} stated in the introduction provides another Lambert series transformation identity which we will need to prove to complete the argument in the proof of the proposition given in the next subsection.

-\begin{lemma}[Higher-Order Derivatives of Lambert Series] For any fixed non-zero $q \in \mathbb{C}$, $i \in \mathbb{Z}^{+}$, and prescribed integer $s \geq 0$, we have the following two results stated in \eqref{eqn_SNumDblSum_iPowm_sthDerivFormula} of the introduction:

-\end{lemma} \begin{proof} The expansion of the second identity in (ii) follows by applying the binomial theorem to the first identity and changing the index of summation.
-We seek to prove the first identity in (i) by induction on $s$.
-When $s := 0$, the Stirling number terms are identically equal to one, and so we obtain $q^i / (1-q^i)$ on both sides of the equation.
-Next, we suppose that (i) is correct for all $s < t$ for some $t \geq 1$.
-We then use our assumption to prove that (i) is correct when $s = t$.
-We notice that
+\begin{proof}[Proof of Lemma~\ref{lemma_sthDerivsOfLambertSeries}] We prove the first identity stated in (i) of the lemma by induction on $s$.
+When $s := 0$, the Stirling number terms are identically equal to one, and so we obtain $q^i \cdot (1-q^i)^{-1}$ on both sides of the equation.
+Next, we suppose that (i) is correct for all $t < s$ for some $s \geq 1$.
+That is, if we let

-which by our inductive hypothesis implies that we have the following simplifications resulting from applying the triangular recurrence relations for the Stirling numbers to the inner sum terms, shifting summation indices, and since $\gkpSI{s+1}{0} \equiv 0$ for all $s \geq 0$ \citep[\cf \S 26.8]{NISTHB}: